rchain/bounties/projects/bots/groupbutler/rules.md

 6. PMing group users, trying to scam people, or promoting anything will result in an instaban.
 7. Let's keep the conversation civil.
 We want this to be a constructive chat for collective benefit.

-This is an officially sanctioned group but the admins are not official representatives of RChain Cooperative.
-The admins are community members with their own opinions and interpretations.
-Legit admin ids are listed in the pinned message.
+The group admins are not official representatives of RChain Cooperative.
+Admins are community members with their own opinions and interpretations.
+The ids of legit admins are listed in the pinned message.

 Thanks and welcome on board!